 They’ll schedule another phone-call, and guide you through the loan application process (if you live in England you might be able to apply for an undergraduate or postgraduate loan with Student Finance England) or they’ll help you set up your monthly or annual payment plan.

 Passing the baton

 Sadly, all good things must come to an end, and the day will come when it’s time to start your course.
 In the weeks and days before your first lecture or discussion, your Adviser will still be available to answer any last-minute questions or to resolve any eleventh-hour issues.

-And even when it’s time to move on, at University of Essex Online you’ll never be left in the lurch; you’ll be passed straight from your personal Admissions Adviser to your personal Student Support Adviser.
+And even when it’s time to move on, at University of Essex Online you’ll never be left in the lurch; you’ll be passed straight from your personal Admissions Adviser to a Student Adviser from your dedicated Student Support team.

 Inspired to start a course?
 Contact our lovely team today!